How To Press Mouse Programmatically

 System.out.println( "Mouse clicked at: " + x + " : " + y );

-This is how we can simply perform mouse click using a program.
-The below-mentioned code shows a further enhancement to it by using a simple implementation of Thread to listen for the change and perform the click.
+This is how we can simply perform a mouse click using a program.
+The code below further enhances it by using a simple implementation of Thread to listen for the change and perform the click.

 package com.myapp.utilities;